seung-lab/chunkflow/README.md

 - All operations support **3D** image volumes.

 ## Available Operators
 After installation, You can simply type `chunkflow` and it will list all the operators with help message.
 We list the available operators here.
-We keep adding new operators and will keep update here.
+We keep adding new operators and will keep it update here.
+For the detailed usage, please checkout our [Documentation](https://pychunkflow.readthedocs.io/en/latest/).

 | Operator Name   | Function |
 | --------------- | -------- |